Anil1111/MVC_winapp_ComboBox_selector/README.md

 Objective : Implementing Basic CRUD Functionality.

-Building a CRUD (create, read, update, delete) code with the MVC (model, view, controller) philosophy in  C # .NET Focusing in the selector ComboBox control
+Building a CRUD (create, read, update, delete) code with the MVC (model, view, controller) philosophy in  C # .NET, focusing in the  ComboBox control.

 ### This project focus in the MVC philosophy.